rust-lang/rust/doc/adding_lints.md

 We separate the lint conditional from the lint emissions because it makes the code a bit easier to read.
-In some cases this separation would also allow to write some unit tests (as opposed to UI tests) for the separate function.
+In some cases this separation would also allow to write some unit tests (as opposed to only UI tests) for the separate function.

 In our example, `is_foo_fn` looks like: